Maryland Beaches - Tips for Swimmers

 - Try not to swallow beach water.

-- Avoid swimming if you feel ill or have open cuts or sores.
+- Avoid swimming if you feel ill or have open cuts or sores or if you have a compromised immune system.
 If water contact can't be avoided, cover your open cut or sore with waterproof bandages.

 - Always take a shower or bathe after swimming.